“The Big One 2018” WINNER

 Pick “the one” thing in your life that you need to focus on this year.
 “The one “ thing you feel will make you a better man.
 A better husband, a better father, a better friend, a better co worker, a better boss.
 Pick “the one” thing and focus your efforts on that one thing.
 Don’t lie to yourself.
 Keep your word to yourself.
 See how it impacts your life and the lives of those around you.

 This journey- the journey of keeping my word to myself and being honest with myself has improved many areas of my life.
 It’s fostered discipline, dedication, perseverance, self restraint, self improvement, ownership, mastery of skill, practice, focus, fortitude, the list goes on.
+Am I perfect at it?
+NO!
+Are there still improvements to be made?
+ABSOLUTELY!
+But that does not mean I have not made tremendous progress.

 I’m a better man today because I focused on “the one.”